USE CASES

 Primary users

-CEO, CFO, COO, risk committee, and board stakeholders
+CEO, CFO, COO, executive leadership teams, risk committees, and board stakeholders

 User Profile